apache/hudi/rfc/rfc-57/rfc-57.md

 hoodie.deltastreamer.schemaprovider.proto.className - The class to use
 hoodie.deltastreamer.schemaprovider.proto.flattenWrappers (Default: false) - By default the wrapper classes will be treated like any other message and have a nested `value` field.
 When this is set to true, we do not have a nested `value` field and treat the field as nullable in the generated Schema

-### ProtoToAvroConverter
+### ProtoToAvroConverter and ProtoToRowConverter

 A utility will be provided that can take in a Protobuf Message and convert it to an Avro GenericRecord.
 This will be used inside the SourceFormatAdapter to properly convert to an avro RDD.
-To convert to `Dataset<Row>` we will first convert to Avro and then to Row.
 This change will be adding a new `Source.SourceType` as well so other sources in the future can implement this source type, for example Protobuf messages on PubSub.

+To convert to `Dataset<Row>` we will initially convert to Avro and then to Row to reduce the amount of changes required to initially ship the feature.
+Then we will do a fast-follow with a direct proto to row conversion that follows a similar approach as the proto to avro converter.

 Special handling for maps:
 Protobuf allows you to use any integral or string type as a key while Avro requires a string.
 To account for this, we convert all maps to lists of entries in that map.